harmony-one/h/progress/gheis-mohammadi.md

+2026-02-07 Sat: Last week I focused on improving **staged stream sync correctness, stability, and observability**, with a strong emphasis on fixing subtle concurrency and logic issues that could silently impact syncing behavior.

+I completed [PR 5000](https://github.com/harmony-one/harmony/pull/5000), which fixes two critical bugs in staged stream sync and removes dead code.
+The first fix corrects broken peer selection in the body download stage, where excluded streams were still being queried due to incorrect loop control.
+This could result in blacklisted or unsuitable peers being reused.
+The second fix addresses a classic goroutine closure issue where all workers could end up querying the same stream ID, breaking parallelism and fairness in peer usage.
+Each goroutine now correctly operates on its intended stream.
+I also removed an unused error channel in the sync height estimation logic to reduce confusion and unnecessary overhead.

+I also merged [PR 5001](https://github.com/harmony-one/harmony/pull/5001), which improves logging accuracy and robustness in staged sync.
+Log prefixes are now derived from the actual forward stages being executed rather than the full stage list, which could differ depending on sync mode.
+This fixes misleading logs where incorrect stage names or counts were shown.
+The PR also prevents a potential panic by safely handling the final “Done” state when all stages have completed.

+In parallel, I am actively working on [PR 5002](https://github.com/harmony-one/harmony/pull/5002), which further enhances staged stream sync.
+This work includes fixing a deadlock scenario, cleaning up legacy and redundant code paths, and improving overall sync flow reliability.
+The goal is to make staged stream sync more resilient, easier to reason about, and safer under high concurrency.
+This PR is still in progress and under active iteration.

+---

 2026-01-31 Sat: Last week I worked on implementing a new EIP and created [PR 4998](https://github.com/harmony-one/harmony/pull/4998).
 This PR implements **EIP-8024**, adding backward-compatible support for new EVM instructions such as **SWAPN**, **DUPN**, **EXCHANGEN**, and related opcodes, extending the VM to better align with recent Ethereum changes.

 After the initial implementation, I added follow-up fixes to address **program counter (PC) increment issues** and **missing immediate byte handling**, ensuring correct opcode decoding and execution semantics.
 These fixes make the implementation stable and compliant with expected EVM behavior.